jared1980/weeklystatus/weeklystatus.md

      - ✅ 20550 Wrong encryption information is displayed for clients behind a repeater.
 (Joe) 218487876
      - ✅ 20579 [IVA4][GUI] Optimization of the change request smart 3 2022-1255 (Ben) 72e585f1b
      - ✅ 20581 [USB Tethering] The GUI hangs up during the fallback from the cellular network to DSL (Mia) 6cf3bc205
+         - ✅ [06/15] acba0a6 [Smart3][GUI][HPQC/20581] an error message displays after a timeout of 30 seconds from the cellular network to DSL by Mia
+         - ✅ [06/15] 1d10e01 [Smart3][GUI][HPQC/20581] an error message displays after a timeout of 30 seconds from the cellular network to DSL .. cont by Mia
      - 📌 20226 [Smart3 HDSM14] sysfs reports wrong speeds for Gigabit Ethernet connections
      - 📌 20560 [HDSM][ARC][Smart 3 Drop 25] CC_GetMeshStaInfo failure , unknown MAC
      - 📌 20580 [HDSM][ARC][Smart3] Connected devices via Wifi are not shown in Assia GUI
      - ✅ 20583 [HDSM][ARC][Smart 3 HDSM18] Serial number mismatch between CC_GetMeshDevice and CC_GetCpeInfo (Joe) 21c049dab 3cb26b09a